-Mystery solved: "Extra" methane in LA's air traced to fossil-fuel sources14 May 2013
+Mystery solved: Extra methane in LA's air traced to fossil-fuel sources

 For scientists studying the sources of methane – a potent greenhouse gas – in the Los Angeles basin, things have never quite added up properly.
 Tallies, also known as inventories, of the amount of methane estimated to be given off by various sources (such as landfills, oil and gas pipeline leaks, dairy farms, and oil extraction and development activities) fall about 35% short of what is actually in the atmosphere.

 A new study, led by ESRL CSD scientists at NOAA and its Cooperative Institute for Research in Environmental Sciences at the University of Colorado Boulder, used a novel approach to trace the methane back to its sources, and found that the extra methane is likely coming from sources related to fossil fuels.
 Those sources include leaks from natural gas pipelines and other oil/gas activities, as well as seepage from natural geologic sites such as the famous La Brea Tar Pits.

 The research helps to resolve the discrepancy, which had been noted by several previous studies but had eluded a detailed explanation – until now.

 "The key was to measure multiple chemicals in the air, because the different sources of methane have different combinations of other hydrocarbons such as propane, ethane, and butane," said Jeff Peischl, lead author and CIRES scientist working at CSD in Boulder.
 "The combination is like a signature or fingerprint that we could trace back and attribute to a specific type of source, such as a landfill or a pipeline."